kakhavk/Mask-Query-String/README.md

 </script>

 ```
-2. Use by click on element
+2. Use by clicking on element
 ```sh
 <a onclick="parseRequest(<?php echo $id; ?>)">Click</a>